jealvarez123/teanotes-media-jaime/README.md

 # Tea Notes Media - Scroll Based Animation Project
 Clone the repository and drop the project folder into CodeKit.
+More coming soon.